2004:

 Tennessee).
 David Crockett was the fifth of nine children of John and Rebecca Hawkins Crockett, and was

 named after his paternal grandfather.
-In 1954 Crockett will become wildly popular through Disney movies,
+Commonly referred to in popular culture by the epithet "King of the Wild Frontier," in 1954 Crockett became wildly popular through Disney movies,

 television programs and even a hit song!